-On this page: Alabama’s character traits, five more to add based on two national movements led in Alabama (Veterans Day and Civil Rights)–Patriotism, Courage, Perseverance, Trust, and Leadership–and resources to use teaching students meaning and implementation of key character traits.
+On this page: Alabama’s 25 character traits, focusing on five advanced in two national movements led in Alabama (Veterans Day and Civil Rights)–Patriotism, Courage, Perseverance, Trust, and Leadership–and resources to use teaching students meaning and implementation of key character traits.

 The State of Alabama legislative call for character traits education started in 1995, Act(s) 1975 Code of Alabama, Section 16-6B-2(h); 1995 Accountability Law, Act 95-313: